Do you have a shopping list of everything I need for my home studio?

 Generally speaking, no. However, if your audio device shipped with a USB cable it's wise to use the cable provided.
-Some manufacturers use a specially shielded cable to prevent extraneous noise such as RF. (see "I hear a radio station very faintly in my headphones....)
+Some manufacturers use a specially shielded cable to prevent extraneous noise such as RF. (see the "I hear a radio station very faintly in my headphones FAQ).

-If I plug my MicPort Pro or MicMate Pro directly into the end of my microphone I can't adjust the controls and it's too tall for my booth!
+If I plug my MicPort Pro 2 into the end of my microphone I can't adjust the controls and it's too tall for my booth!

-We recommend plugging either of these devices into a short microphone cable (we include one with the VO: 1-A microphone) and then plugging the included USB cord into your computer.
+We recommend plugging this device into a short microphone cable (we include one with the VO: 1-A microphone) and then plugging the included USB cord into your computer.
 Now you can get to the controls and get further away from the computer and fan & hard drive noise.

 How can I keep my microphone stand's boom arm from drooping?

-Is there room for a script in the basic Porta-Booth?
+Is there room for a script in the Porta-Booth Plus?

-Yes, both models accommodate paper and scripts read off electronic devices.
+Yes, both models accommodate paper and scripts read on electronic devices.
 The Pro is a better choice for long form narrative work because of it's much larger size.

 Can I use my smart phone, tablet or laptop to read scripts in the Porta-Booth Pro or Porta-Booth Plus?

-My Porta-Booth leans slightly to the right, is there a way to square it up?
+My Porta-Booth leans slightly, is there a way to square it up?

-There are four black half-inch hook and loop straps at the front corners of the Porta-Booth 2.0 and above and the Porta-Booth Plus set at a diagonal to adjust the shape and bring it into a nice solid rectangle.
+There are four black half-inch hook and loop straps at the front corners of both our Porta-Booths set at a diagonal to adjust the shape and bring your booth into a nice solid rectangle.